ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/utilities/debug.md

 It also lists all the fieldtypes installed, indicating what is currently in use and what is not in use.

-Tip: How to find out if an fieldtype is still in use
+Tip: How to find out if a fieldtype is still in use
 <div class="video-wrapper">
 <iframe src="https://www.youtube.com/embed/B0C22re0ZPM" title="How to find out if an ExpressionEngine fieldtype is still in use" width="1920" height="1080" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
 </div>